Hubert Joly: Career

 Joly left Vivendi in 2004 to become president and chief executive officer of CWT.
-In January 2008, Joly was announced president and CEO of Carlson Companies, an American privately held international conglomerate in the hotel, travel and restaurant franchise industries, employing more than 175,000 people in more than 160 countries and territories.
+Under his leadership, CWT grew its annual sales from US$8.9 billion in 2003 to $25.5 billion in 2007..
+In January 2008, Joly was announced president and CEO of Carlson Companies, an American privately held international conglomerate in the hotel, travel and restaurant franchise industries, employing more than 190,000 people in more than 160 countries and territories.
 He took the position in March 2008 as a replacement for Marilyn Carlson Nelson, daughter of the founder Curt Carlson.
-Under his leadership, CWT grew its annual sales from US$8.9 billion in 2003 to $25.5 billion in 2007.

 On August 17, 2012, Joly resigned from his position with Carlson to take the position of CEO at Best Buy.
 Under Joly and his Renew Blue transformation at Best Buy, the company's stock tripled in 2013 with the focus on banking on big box stores, superior customer service, product selection, and services like the Geek Squad.
 According to The New York Times, Joly's top goal is matching the lowest price, determined to make sure that a customer who came to Best Buy as a showroom has no reason to buy anywhere else.
 "The strategy is very simple,” he told the New York Times in 2012, soon after he took the job.
 “We believe that price-competitiveness is table stakes.
 The way we want to win is around the advice, convenience, service.”

 On January 20, 2017, a report in the Brazilian newspaper Valor Economico stated Joly was being considered for the CEO post at Carrefour.
 Joly issued a statement: “There have been reports that I am being considered for a CEO role at another company.
 Let me be clear, I am fully committed to Best Buy’s continued transformation and have absolutely no plans to leave.”

 Joly stepped down as CEO of Best Buy in June 2019 to become Executive Chairman of the company.
 In June 2020, Joly stepped down as Executive Chairman and began teaching at Harvard Business School as a Senior Lecturer of Business Administration.
 He remains an advisor to Best Buy's CEO and Board of Directors.

 Joly is the author of The Heart of Business: Leadership Principles for the Next Era of Capitalism, which was published by Harvard Business Review on May 4, 2021.
 The book debuted #3 on The Wall Street Journals Business Bestseller List, then hit #10 the week after.
 It is also #126 on the USA Today list of Bestselling Books.